robertschank/robertschank.github.io/README.md

 # Exercise Library

-A collection of journaling and self-reflection practices from various teachers and traditions.
+A collection of journaling and self-reflection practices.
 Find what resonates with you.

 ---